© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sealford settlement near Kirkby Lonsdale is a scheduled monument protected by Historic England under reference 1007194.
 View the official record →

-Sealford settlement is a prehistoric or early historic occupation site located near Kirkby Lonsdale in Westmorland.
+Sealford settlement is a scheduled ancient monument located near Kirkby Lonsdale in Westmorland, comprising the remains of a prehistoric or early medieval occupation site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007194.

 Sealford settlement near Kirkby Lonsdale is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007194.